 6. Pour the wort into your fermenter, and then bring the volume of the fermenter to mark 2 by adding more cold water.
 (If you have a different fermenter top it off with cold water to the 8.5-liter mark).

 7. Stir your wort mixture vigorously with your sanitized spoon or whisk.

-8. Sprinkle the US-05 yeast into the keg, and screw on the lid.
+8. Sprinkle the S-05 yeast packet into the keg, and screw on the lid.
 Do not stir.

 Put your fermenter in a location with a consistent temperature between 68° and 78° F (20°-25° C), and out of direct sunlight.
 Ferment for 14 days.

 After 14 days, taste a small sample to determine if the beer is fully fermented and ready to bottle.
 If it tastes like flat beer, it is ready.
 If it’s sweet, then it’s not ready.
 Let it ferment for 3 more days (17 total).
 At this point, it is time to bottle.
 Do not let it sit in the fermenter for longer than 24 days total.

 1. When your beer is ready to bottle, fill a 1-gallon container with warm water, then add the remaining ½ pack of the No-Rinse Cleanser and stir until dissolved.
 Once dissolved, it is ready to use

 2. Distribute the cleaning solution equally among the bottles.
 Screw-on caps (or cover with a metal cap if using glass bottles) and shake bottles vigorously.
 Allow to sit 10 minutes, then shake the bottles again.
 Remove caps and empty all cleaning solutions into a large bowl.
 Use this solution to clean any other equipment you may be using for bottling.
 Do not rinse.